In need of a few new advertisement ideas?

 - Message Extensions

 - What they are: Message extensions allow customers to text your business directly from an ad.
-As Google explains, “people can contact you to book an appointment, get a quote, ask for information, or request a service.
-Message extensions can help you grow your business by giving people another option to reach you.
+As Google explains, “People can contact you to book an appointment, get a quote, ask for information, or request a service.”

 - Price Extension

-- What they are: Price extensions let you prequalify with price by adding in a list of services and their prices, which allows customers to browse your services without having to look for them on your site.
+- What they are: Price extensions let you prequalify with price by adding in a list of services and their prices, which enables customers to browse your services without having to look for them on your site.
 This is one of the advertisement ideas that makes the user experience an easier, more pleasant one.

 - How they appear: These appear as a set of up to 8 clickable cards below the text of your ad.
 When clicked on, they take prospects directly to the corresponding product or service page.